Compare Rates and Save on Life Insurance

 Beneficiary Dies Before You

-If your beneficiary dies before you do, you may choose a new one.
+If the sole beneficiary of a life insurance policy dies before the insured, the policyholder may choose a new one.
 Otherwise, the money might not go where you want it to.
 Keeping your choices up to date ensures the money goes to the right place.

 No Beneficiary Named at All